jeena/FeedTheMonkey/README.md

 <img align=right src="http://jabs.nu/feedthemonkey/feedthemonkey-icon.png" width='256' alt='Icon'>

-Feed the Monkey is a desktop client for [TinyTinyRSS](http://tt-rss.org).
+FeedTheMonkey is a desktop client for [TinyTinyRSS](http://tt-rss.org).
 That means that it doesn't work as a standalone feed reader but only as a client for the TinyTinyRSS API which it uses to get the normalized feeds and to synchronize the "article read" marks.

-It is written in C++ with Qt and QML, it also uses WebKit to show the contents.

-You need to have Qt 5.4 installed be able to compile and have a account on a TinyTinyRSS server.
+It is written in C++ with Qt and QML, it also uses Blink to show the contents.
+You need to have Qt 5.6 installed to be able to compile and have a account on a TinyTinyRSS server.
-This version 2 is still in a early stage so there are no binaries available yet but will be as soon as I figure out how to package and distribute them.

 ## Installation

-Download the latest release for Linux and OS X from: https://github.com/jeena/FeedTheMonkey/releases/latest
+Download the latest release code from: https://github.com/jeena/FeedTheMonkey/releases/latest

+You can compile and install it everywhere Qt is suported, this means on macOS, Windows and Linux.
+For ArchLinux I package it and it's available on https://aur.archlinux.org/packages/feedthemonkey/

 ## Keyboard shortcuts